“We’re flawed, because we want so much more. We’re ruined, because we get these things, and wish for what we had.” Don Draper

 The Norwegian theatre-company Verk Produksjoner is known for their epic and vaudevillesque form of acting with satirical and political undertones changing swiftly between storytelling, acting and improvisation.

+Their approach has always been to open up for all the possibilities in their work, mixing different styles and approaches that establish a strong connection with the audience with solid sense of here and now.
 In addition to touring nationally, Verk has gained extensive international recognition in recent years, resulting in several guest performances in Sweden, Finland, Germany, England, Denmark, Iceland and Portugal.
 The group has received numerous awards and raving reviews for their performances.
-Working with this production the group have used the film My Dinner With Andr» by Louis Malle as a starting point for conversations with friends and acquaintances.